Tom Clancy's Splinter Cell: Blacklist: Co-op missions

-Sam and Briggs reach an abandoned naukograd, surviving a drone attack, and find a secure medical facility said to contain an OpSat (satellite uplink device used by Fourth Echelon operatives) with vital Voron information.
-Instead, the base contains a comatose man.
-Rescuing the man, Sam and Briggs narrowly escape as the base self-destructs and return the patient to the Paladin.
-Grim identifies him as Mikhail "Kestrel" Loskov and Kobin confirms his identity, noting that they have a history (detailed in Conviction).
-When he questions Kobin (who asks if Kestrel's gunshot wound has put him into a coma), Sam notes that no one had told Kobin how Kestrel had been incapacitated.
+Acting on this intel, Sam and Briggs infiltrate the facility at Koltsovo, which is hidden underneath an abandoned Soviet-era hospital in the naukograd.
+They break into a cleanroom said to contain an OPSAT computer with Third Echelon intel.
+Instead, they find that the facility contains a man in a medically induced coma, who is Voron's real source.
+Rescuing the man, Sam and Briggs narrowly escape the base as it self-destructs and extract the patient to the Paladin.
+Grim identifies the man as former Voron agent Mikhail "Kestrel" Loskov (co-protagonist of the co-op campaign in Conviction).
+Kobin confirms his identity, noting that they have a "history".
+Kobin asks if Kestrel's gunshot wound has put him into a coma or paralyzed him.
+Sam observes that no one had told Kobin how Kestrel had been incapacitated.